lynx44/SigQL/README.md

 To retrieve all employees that started their shift on a specific day, the ViaRelation attribute can be used:

     public IEnumerable<Employee.IName> GetEmployeesWithStartDate(
-	    [ViaRelation("Employee->WorkLog.StartDate")] startDate);
+	    [ViaRelation("Employee->WorkLog", "StartDate")] startDate);
     ...
     // at call site
     var employeesWorkingToday =
 	    employeeRepository.GetEmployeesWithStartDate(DateTime.Today);

 *Note that the first table in the relational path (Employee->) must be the same as the target table specified in the return type.
-Also note that the columns that join the tables together are not specified, they are automatically resolved.*
+Also note that the columns that join the tables together are not neccessary when an obvious foreign key is present.*

 Relational filters can also be defined by inner classes: